 Every person's path to acceptance is unique and I find the process of revealing that path fascinating and moving.
 People often come to therapy thinking there’s something wrong with them and they need to change.
 Yes, there are often behaviours that change over time.
 But the biggest change that happens in therapy is the realisation that you can’t get being you wrong and your pain is valid, else you wouldn’t be feeling it.
 Once you’ve realised that and eased the pain of not accepting your felt experience, then trusted what you're feeling, it’s much easier to make the behavioural or attitudinal changes.
 The only way out of pain is to feel and care about what it feels like to be in it.

 I gained a B.A. from Victoria University, Wellington, in Educational Psychology and Maori in 1982.
 I then worked in software development before and after I came to England in 1986.
-I started my therapy training at Spectrum Therapy in London in 1993.
+I started my psychotherapy training at Spectrum Therapy in London in 1993.

 I have also been influenced by the Emotional Health work of Bob Johnson, by my experience of running Dialogue groups in prisons (based on the work of physicist David Bohm), by my engagement in the emerging Integral field pioneered by philosopher Ken Wilber and by my immersion in Mondo and Integral Zen.

 I moved to Wiltshire with my husband, two dogs and a cat in 2005.
-I work two days a week at Spectrum Therapy in London where I see individuals and couples and run a women’s group and regular Working with Anger weekends.
+I work two days a week as a psychotherapist at Spectrum Therapy in London where I see individuals and couples and run a women’s group and regular Working with Anger weekends.
 The rest of my time is spent in Wiltshire seeing individuals and couples in person in Marlborough and Aldbourne.
-I also work on Skype and running workshops across Aldbourne, Marlborough, Swindon, Hungerford, Newbury, Salisbury and Chippenham.
+I also work on Skype and running psychotherapy and anger therapy workshops across Aldbourne, Marlborough, Swindon, Hungerford, Newbury, Salisbury and Chippenham.

 Training, qualifications & experience